 Replace Lawn With Pet-Safe Artificial Grass for Dogs

-This will allow your dog to use any area of the yard, and you won’t have to worry about dog urine spots ever again.
+This is the ultimate solution for a dog-friendly backyard, allowing your dog to use any area of the yard, and you won’t have to worry about dog urine spots ever again.

 Artificial turf has many benefits beyond avoiding brown dog urine spots, as artificial grass:

 - Requires little maintenance